 Exhaust gases can injure or kill.
 They contain carbon monoxide (CO), which is colorless and odorless.
 Breathing it can make you unconscious and can eventually poison you.
-To avoid breathing CO, refer to Section 2 "Things To Know Before Starting Your Vehicle," "Safety Tips", Exhaust Gas", of this manual.
+To avoid breathing CO, refer to "Safety Tips/Exhaust Gas" in "Things To Know Before Starting Your Vehicle" for further information.